N4iF/pwn.sa-website/content/posts/Unconstrained-User/index.md

 resource: https://academy.hackthebox.com/module/details/25

 >Thank u for reading
-_Note: if there is any misinformation, please DM in LinkedIn_
+_Note: if there is any inaccuracies, please DM in LinkedIn_